Offshore Trusts and Insurance as Layered Protection

 The offshore trust does not prevent lawsuits.
 It changes which lawsuits get filed and how aggressively they are pursued.
 Plaintiffs’ attorneys who see assets beyond the reach of U.S. courts are more likely to accept a policy-limits settlement and less likely to invest resources in a case where the excess recovery is uncertain.

-When the Combined Approach Is Justified
+When Is the Combined Approach Justified?

-A person with $3 million in non-exempt assets and $5 million in umbrella coverage faces a different analysis.
+A person with $3 million in non-exempt assets and $5 million in umbrella coverage faces a different situation.
 A single catastrophic claim, a coverage denial, or a professional liability judgment outside the umbrella policy could expose the full $3 million.
-The offshore trust costs roughly 1% of the protected value to establish and under 0.5% annually to maintain.
+The offshore trust costs roughly 1% of the protected value to establish and under 0.3% annually to maintain.
 The insurance handles routine claims.
 The trust protects against the low-probability, high-severity events that insurance cannot cover.

 What the Trust Does Not Do